 In addition to the advancement of the Krone-Endora at Venetia project, the Company continues to review and pursue mining opportunities in South Africa and other known diamond mining regions.
-The Company believes its strategy will ultimately allow it to take advantage of a potential long-term trend of increasing rough diamond prices which many industry experts believe will ultimately continue in the coming years.
-These forecasted rough diamond price increases are a function of; projected material shortfalls in future diamond production, the potential continued increase in customer demand in developing markets such as China and India, and restoration of demand in historically strong markets such as the United States.
-Additionally, it is widely accepted and documented that many existing diamond mines may be approaching the late stages of their expected life of mine, and current rough diamond production levels are expected to remain consistent at best, or potentially be reduced in the future.
-This dynamic, coupled with the fact few if any new large mines demonstrating an ability to meet projected future increasing demands have been identified or developed in many years and the fact that long lead times of +/-10 years are typically associated with bringing any large new diamond mine into production, combine to present a compelling opportunity for companies that have the ability to provide rough diamond production in the coming years.
-The Company believes it is well positioned to exploit this opportunity.
+The Company believes its strategy will ultimately allow it to take advantage of a potential long-term projected trend of reducing world-wide production of rough diamonds due to the aging of current diamond mines, and the lack of recent new discoveries.
+The Company also believes this scenario presents the potential for increasing rough diamond prices of higher quality natural rough diamonds from conflict free sources, an opinion which many industry experts believe will ultimately develop in the coming years.
+These forecasted rough diamond price increases are a function of; not only the projected material shortfalls in future diamond production, but also the potential continued increase in customer demand from developing markets such as China and India, and the restoration of demand in historically strong markets such as the United States.
+It is widely accepted and documented that many existing larger diamond mines are approaching the later stages of their expected life of mine, and current rough diamond production levels are expected to remain consistent at best, or potentially be reduced in the near future.
+These dynamics, coupled with the fact that few, if any, new large diamond mines have been identified or developed which demonstrate an ability to meet these projected future increasing demands, along with the fact that long lead times of +/-10 years are typically associated with bringing any large new diamond mine into production.
+Combined, these elements present a compelling opportunity for companies with the ability to provide rough diamond production in the coming years, and the Company believes it is well positioned to exploit this opportunity.

-As part of the implementation of the Company's strategy and focus on projects which demonstrate a near-term potential for production, management classifies all projects into three distinct diamond project categories.
+As part of the implementation of the Company's strategy, it focuses on projects which demonstrate the near-term potential for production and growth, with management classifying all projects into three distinct diamond project categories.
 The Krone-Endora at Venetia project has been identified as a higher-grade alluvial deposit (material deposited by ephemeral streams) which is covered by a rare lower-grade eluvial deposit (direct shift of material through the action of gravity and rain wash), the nature of which is described in further detail below.

-The three basic diamond project categories as defined by the Company when reviewing potential projects are - Primary Kimberlite Projects, Alluvial and Eluvial Projects, and Tailings Re-Treatment Projects.
+The three basic diamond project categories as defined by the Company when reviewing potential projects are -Primary Kimberlite Projects, Alluvial and Eluvial Projects, and Tailings Re-Treatment Projects.
 These project categories are briefly explained as follows: